Mediator Interpretation and Faster Learning Algorithms for Linear Correlated Equilibria in General Extensive-Form Games: Experimental Evaluation

 \section{Experimental Evaluation}

-We empirically investigate the numerical performance of our learning dynamics for linear correlated equilibrium, compared to the recent algorithm by \citet{Farina23:Polynomial}.
+We empirically investigate the performance of our learning dynamics for linear correlated equilibrium, compared to the recent algorithm by \citet{Farina23:Polynomial}.
 We test on four benchmark games: \begin{itemize}[left=5mm] \item 4-player Kuhn poker, a multiplayer variant of the classic benchmark game introduced by \citet{Kuhn50:Simplified}.
 The deck has 5 cards.
 This game has $3,\!960$ terminal states. \item A ridesharing game, a two-player general-sum game introduced as a benchmark for welfare-maximizing equilibria by \citet{Zhang22:Optimal}.
 This game has $484$ terminal states. \item 3-player Leduc poker, a three-player variant of the classic Leduc poker introduced by \citet{Southey05:Bayes}.
 Only one bet per round is allowed, and the deck has 6 cards (3 ranks, 2 suits).
 The game has $4,\!500$ terminal states. \item Sheriff of Nottingham, a two-player general-sum game introduced by \citet{Farina19:Correlation} for its richness of equilibrium points.
 The smuggler has 10 items, a maxmimum bribe of 2, and 2 rounds to bargain.
 The game has $2,\!376$ terminal states. \end{itemize}

 We run our algorithm based on the UTC polytope, and that of \citet{Farina23:Polynomial} (with the learning rate $\eta=0.1$ as used by the authors), for a limit of $100,\!000$ iterations or 6 hours, whichever is hit first.
+Instead of solving linear programs to find the fixed points, we use power iteration, which is faster in practice.
 All experiments were run on the same machine with 32GB of RAM and a processor running at a nominal speed of 2.4GHz.
 For our learning dynamics, we employed the CFR algorithm instantiated with the regret matching$^+$ \citep{Tammelin14:Solving} regret minimizer at each decision point (see \Cref{th:cfr}).
 Experimental results are shown in \Cref{fig:experiments}.